 The applicant should redesign this area to include a cohesive public plaza design, within the limited public access easement, similar to the original linear park and public plaza.
 This should include a minimum 10-foot-wide through sidewalk within the limited public access easement to provide for sufficient pedestrian access.
-A condition has been provided in Recommendation section of this report requiring this redesign.
+A condition has been provided in this resolution requiring this redesign.